hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

 Effects of the Time Step
 ------------------------

-.. review:: RSTF - The other tutorials don't use the passive voice, it's a bit jarring.
-.. reviewanswer:: VAN - changed to active future/present.

 Now we will run another calculation with a higher time step, see input file below: